 Aside from being rich in fat-soluble vitamins A, D, E, and K, the fat in HWC will help with the absorption since fat-soluble vitamins are better absorbed with fat.

-In one study, the participants with the highest intake of full-fat dairy were less likely to be obese than those who reported lower intakes.
+In one study, the participants with the highest intake of full-fat dairies, such as kefir, were less likely to be obese than those who reported lower intakes.
 2

 Other studies found that full-fat dairy products may be associated with a decreased risk of type 2 diabetes and heart disease.
 3 4